| FUN

 ago.
 I was his in-audinece assistance for many shows, and that's

+going to wait for another week.
+Remind me.
 So, back to the dressing room in the Parlour

 in the Castle.
 Packing up the sponge balls and cards, reflecting